 Groups or organisations from horticultural and agricultural industries can apply for funding of projects which improve sustainable land management practices within the Adelaide and Mount Lofty Ranges region.

 Funding to support incorporated agricultural and horticultural groups in the Adelaide and Mount Lofty Ranges region is now available for projects to be delivered in the 2019-20 financial year.
 Please read the Supporting Sustainable Primary Production guidelines then contact your local Sustainable Agriculture Officer if you have a suitable project idea.
 Contact details are in the guidelines.

-Funding will be awarded on merit to projects that demonstrate best value for money and delivery of agricultural and environmental benefits.
+Funding is awarded on merit to projects that demonstrate best value for money and delivery of agricultural and environmental benefits.

 Rural property incentives: take action on your land